gyulanemeth/bluefox.email/email-sending-concepts/dkim.md

 ## Frequently Asked Questions About DKIM

 ### Does DKIM prevent spam?
 Not directly, DKIM verifies authenticity, not content quality.
-However, properly configured DKIM makes it less likely your emails will be marked as spam.
+However, properly configured DKIM makes it less likely that your emails will be marked as spam.

 ### Can I have multiple DKIM keys?
 Yes.
 You can use different selectors to manage multiple keys, especially if you're sending from multiple sources (e.g., your ESP and internal systems).